github/developer.github.com/content/v3/search.md

 timeout, and sets `incomplete_results` to `true`.

 Reaching a timeout does not necessarily mean that search results are incomplete.
-More results might have been found, but also might have not.
+More results might have been found, but also might not.

 ## Search repositories